-This option would provide for a two-lane, two-way carriageway for the exclusive use of scheduled bus services predominantly along the median reservation of the Eastern Freeway from east of Hoddle Street to west of the Bulleen Road interchange with the Eastern Freeway.
-From just east of Burke Road the busway would move across the outbound carriageway of the freeway (on an elevated structure) then travel along the northern edge of the freeway to Doncaster Road in the east.
-At its western end, the busway would connect to the Victoria Park railway station precinct (east of the rail line) via an elevated structure over the inbound Eastern Freeway carriageway.
+This option (as shown in Figure IV-25) would provide for a two-lane, two-way carriageway for the exclusive use of scheduled bus services predominantly along the median reservation of the Eastern Freeway from east of Hoddle Street to west of the Bulleen Road interchange with the Eastern Freeway.
+From just east of Burke Road the busway would move across the eastbound carriageway of the freeway (on an elevated structure) then travel along the northern edge of the freeway to Doncaster Road in the east.
+At its western end, the busway would connect to the Victoria Park railway station precinct (east of the rail line) via an elevated structure over the westbound Eastern Freeway carriageway.